-All of the festivals are organised and run buy unpaid volunteers.
-We are always looking for volunteers, old and new, to join us.
+Like all CAMRA festivals the Cambridge beer festival is organised and run by unpaid volunteers.
+We are always looking for volunteers, old and new.
 As a volunteer you get cheap beer and free food.
-If you’d like to help out, whether just for a few hours one evening or throughout a Festival, you will be made most welcome.
+If you’d like to help out, whether just for a few hours one evening or throughout the festival, you will be made most welcome.
 Don’t worry about needing experience, as training will be given and we have a wide range of jobs available.
-You can volunteer for the upcoming festivals online.
-We look forward to welcoming you as a volunteer.
+You can volunteer on line.

 - The first twenty years of beer - We’ve added beer lists from our early festivals, right from the very first festival in 1974 up to 1996.
 The information is a bit sparse – if you have programmes from those early festivals we’d love to see them.

 - 44th Cambridge beer festival award winners - Every year the Cambridge beer festival holds a public vote for the best beer, cider, perry, wine and mead of the festival.
 The results are in.

 - That’s it for another festival - That’s it for the 44th Cambridge Beer Festival.
 The weather was amazing – not a drop of rain fell on the festival while we were open.
 Over 44,000 of you came to the festival over the week – soundly beating last year’s record of 41,000.
 You got through over 100,000 pints of beer, cider, mead …

 - Another record-breaking night - The warm, sunny weather has brought people to the festival in record numbers.
 Nearly 8,000 of you came to the festival yesterday, getting through nearly 14,000 pints of beer.
 The weather looks set to continue – more beer has been arriving this morning to fill gaps on the bars.